Salmon and Freshwater Fisheries Act 1975

-The Salmon and Freshwater Fisheries Act 1975 is a law passed by the government of the United Kingdom in an attempt to protect salmon and trout from commercial poaching, to protect migration routes, to prevent willful vandalism and neglect of fisheries, ensure correct licensing and water authority approval.
+The Salmon and Freshwater Fisheries Act 1975 (c.
+51) is a law passed by the government of the United Kingdom in an attempt to protect salmon and trout from commercial poaching, to protect migration routes, to prevent willful vandalism and neglect of fisheries, ensure correct licensing and water authority approval.
 This helps to sustain the rural inland freshwater fisheries industry, which employs around 37,000 people in the UK.

 Background

-The United Kingdom has a long history of legislation designed to regulate rivers and their associated fisheries, beginning with a clause in the Magna Carta of 1215, concerning the removal of weirs from the River Thames and River Medway, to benefit both navigation and fisheries.
+The United Kingdom has a long history of legislation designed to regulate rivers and their associated fisheries, beginning with a clause in Magna Carta, concerning the removal of weirs from the River Thames and River Medway, to benefit both navigation and fisheries.
 Edward I legislated that there should be a gap in weirs on the rivers Eden, Esk and Derwent, through which "a sow and her five little pigs can enter", to allow fish to migrate along the rivers, and introduced a close season during which salmon could not be removed from rivers in his Statute of Westminster dating from 1285.
 A parliamentary select committee was convened in 1825, to consider the salmon fisheries of the United Kingdom.
 Its remit was to report on the state of the fisheries, and the legislation that affected them, but it did not result in any action being taken.

 There was a general perception that fish stocks were depleting, as a result of the Industrial Revolution, and a Royal Commission was set up in 1860, with a remit ...to enquire into the Salmon Fisheries of England and Wales, with the view of increasing the supply of a valuable article of food for the benefit of the public...
 While many of its findings were similar to those of the Select Committee, the subsequent legislation sought to address confusion and uncertainty about what the law was.
-The Salmon Fisheries Act 1861 therefore repealed thirty-three previous Acts of Parliament, and sought to bring all the legislation together in one Act, which also implemented some of the findings of the Royal Commission.
+The Salmon Fishery Act 1861 (24 & 25 Vict. c.
+109) therefore repealed thirty-three previous Acts of Parliament, and sought to bring all the legislation together in one Act, which also implemented some of the findings of the Royal Commission.
 The Act was amended in a piecemeal fashion to include most of the rest of the findings through acts passed in 1865, 1873, 1878, 1884 and 1907, by which time most of the legislation applied to all freshwater fish, and not just to salmon and trout.